minprog/programmeren-2/problems/adventure-more/adventure.md

 - A hard constraint in this program is that the `Adventure` class may not `print` anything.
 And in return, the `__main__` part may, aside from printing things, only call methods in the `Adventure` class.
 It may not ever directly access methods and/or attributes from the `Room class`!

-- Watch out!
-You should hand in your program with the "Crowther" adventure loaded (atop the main).
-The checks depend on this particular version of Crowther's Adventure.
+- Remember that only a few things work with the Tiny map.
+You should normally test the game using the Crowther map. `check50` will certainly do so!

 - If you need help testing "winning" the game, this [solution](win.txt) (spoiler alert!) may come in handy.